nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In order to make this feature as versatile as possible, the `remark` feature should consider formatted inputs (eg. new lines to separate paragraphs).

-Additionally, the command line only provides a restricted view and input option for users, hence it does not support formatted remarks.
+Additionally, we opted for a pop-up text window as the command line only provides a restricted view and input option for users, hence it does not support formatted remarks.

 **Aspect: Command input format**
-* **Alternative 1: (Current implementation)** Adding the `remark` through the command line.
+* **Alternative 1:** Adding the `remark` through the command line.
   * Pros:
     * Easier to implement
   * Cons:
     * Restricts users to a single line or continuous paragraph of remark.
     * Limits formatting options for remark.
-* **Alternative 2: (Future implementation)** Adding remark through a pop-up text window
+* **Alternative 2: (Current implementation)** Adding remark through a pop-up text window
   * Pros:
     * Provides users flexibility in the format of their remarks.
     * Remarks are not restricted to a single line or continuous paragraph.